ioBroker/ioBroker.rest-api/README.md

 This is RESTFul interface to read the objects and states from ioBroker and to write/control the states over HTTP Get/Post requests.

+The purpose of this adapter is similar to simple-api.
+But this adapter supports long-polling and URL hooks for subscribes.

+It has very useful web interface to play with the requests:

 ![Screenshot](img/screen.png)

 ## Usage